 To make life easier, try the pre-dosed laundry pacs, like Tide PODS® for extra convenience.

-First, pop in the required number of pacs based on your load size, then fill your washer with your laundry and turn the machine on.
+First, insert the required number of pacs based on your load size, then fill your washer with your laundry and turn the machine on.

 If you’re focused on effective stain removal then opt for a liquid detergent, like Tide Ultra Stain Release Liquid.
 Liquid detergents are great for food, grease or oil stains, and are especially good for spot treating.
 You can easily use the cap to measure the dosage.

 Then simply add clothes, pour detergent into the dispenser, start washer.